 Getting Started

-This guide assumes you have a basic understanding of the Forge language.
-If you need an introduction to Forge, check out the Forge language documentation.
+CnD is integrated into the Forge pedagogic model finder, which is heavily inspired by the Alloy tool and language.
+This guide assumes you have a basic understanding of Forge or Alloy.
+If you need an introduction to Forge, check out the Forge documentation.

 Installing CnD